 Riding at your own risk, these days, has to be in all of our plans of the day.

 We have come now to a place, in America, where adults dress and do what kid’s do,

 Airports are transitional.

 In airports we are moving to someplace new or returning to someplace familiar.
 We are waiting interminable hours then squeezing into airplanes that take us 35,000 feet above the Earth and show us movies.
 We are victims of delays, layovers, plane cancellations, Customs, paperwork, pat downs, x rays and questions.
 For some, these indignities are acceptable.
 For others, they are barely tolerable.

 This trip, authorities with TSA, in Newerk, confiscate a small bottle of flavored rum that Scott is taking home to enjoy, legally bought at the Museo of Rum in Santo Domingo.
-The size of the bottle, according to the TSA limit, is “over the limit. ” The agent says ” leave it, or consume it now. ” Figuring they will give me a ticket for flying drunk next, I give up and leave the rum behind and board my plane for home.
+The size of the bottle, according to the TSA limit, is “over the limit. ” The agent says ” leave it, or consume it now. ” Figuring they will give me a ticket for flying drunk next, I give up,leave the rum,and board my plane.

-This trip is over, and, I hope, another is quickly to follow.
+This trip is over, and, I hope, another quickly follows.

 Poetry in Motion ……………….

 Those going on this day trip from Santo Domingo to Sanoa Island start at the Pizzerelli Pizza Palace at six forty five in the morning.